deckhouse/virtualization/images/virt-artifact/patches/README.md

 #### `028-inject-placement-anynode.patch`

-By default, the virtual operator adds a nodePlacement with the RequireControlPlanePreferNonWorker.
+By default, the virtual-operator adds a nodePlacement with the RequireControlPlanePreferNonWorker.
 But we set up the placement ourselves, so we replace the policy with AnyNode.